-Our Association experienced another year of substantial loan growth.
-Portfolio growth was achieved in agribusiness, intermediate-term, and rural infrastructure loans, with the largest new loan growth being generated from the purchased loan portfolio.
-The credit quality of the purchased loan portfolio remained stable in 2022.
+Association portfolio growth was achieved in real estate, intermediate-term, and rural infrastructure loans, with the largest new loan growth being generated from the purchased loan portfolio.
+The credit quality of the purchased loan portfolio remained stable in 2023.
 The broad commodity sectors financed within the purchased loan portfolio serve as a method to diversify overall portfolio risk.
-While the purchased loan portfolio does have areas that reflect potential risk including regulatory change, inflation, rising interest rate sensitivity, and the geopolitical landscape, the portfolio is not expected to experience material stress in 2023.
+While the purchased loan portfolio does have areas that reflect potential risk that include regulatory change, inflation, rising interest rate sensitivity, and the geopolitical landscape, the portfolio is not expected to experience material stress in the near term.

 Our Association continues to analyze the material effects of transition risks related to climate change that may affect our business, financial condition, and results of operations.
 These risks include policy and regulatory changes that could impose operational and compliance burdens, market trends that may alter business opportunities, credit risks, litigation risks, and technological changes.
 Agricultural producers continue to adjust to changing climate conditions and have implemented additional practices of no-till planting, minimal till practices, cover crops, and other water conservation techniques to manage reduced amounts of rainfall and to keep their farmland in a state of sustainable production.
-At this time, we are not aware of any specific material impacts on our business, results of operations, or financial conditions from the effects of climate change transition risks.
+Currently, we are not aware of any specific material impacts on our business, results of operations, or financial conditions from the effects of climate change transition risks.